Photo copyright: Mark Vessey

 Biography: Kerry Hudson was born in Aberdeen.
 Growing up in a succession of council estates, B&Bs and caravan parks provided her with a keen eye for idiosyncratic behaviour, material for life, and a love of travel.

-Kerry writes for various publications including The New York Times, Guardian, Big Issue, Press and Journal, and The Herald.
-In 2022 she was nominated for Columnist of the Year in the Regional Press Awards.
+Kerry writes for various publications including The New York Times, Guardian, Big Issue, Press and Journal and BBC Radio 4, and currently writes a travel column for The Herald.
 In 2020, Kerry was elected as a Fellow of the Royal Society of Literature.

 ‘Hudson avoids the usual sentimental clichés and gives us the hope and tough warmth for which she has such a sharp eye.’ — The Guardian